Who’s Who in Trinidad and Tobago Business

 IMMIGRATION, WORK PERMITS & VISAS

 Visitors to Trinidad and Tobago must possess valid passports and return or ongoing tickets for successful entry.
 Most Commonwealth countries do not require visas for entry, except Australia, New Zealand, Nigeria, Papua New Guinea, Sri Lanka, Tanzania, Cameroon, Fiji Islands, Mozambique, Uganda and South Africa.
-Visitors from the European Union also do not need visas, except those from Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia.
+For business travel and vacations lasting 90 days or less (within a 180-day period) European Union citizens do not need visas for entry.
+The same applies for nationals from non-European Union Schengen countries (Iceland, Liechtenstein, Norway and Switzerland).
 Holders of CARICOM passports, with the exception of Haiti, do not require visas.
 Visitors from several other countries are allowed to enter Trinidad and Tobago for periods of up to three months without a visa. www.immigration.gov.tt/ Work permits are required for business stays beyond 30 days.
 Visa extensions can be obtained from the Immigration Office at 67 Frederick Street, Port of Spain, while work permits can be obtained from the Ministry of National Security, Temple Court II, 52-60 Abercromby Street, Port of Spain. www.nationalsecurity.gov.tt

 Piarco International Airport is located about

-It plays an important role as a vital hub for
+Spain.
+It plays an important role as a vital hub

-Trinidad and Tobago’s national airline, Caribbean Airlines, serves Toronto, New York, Miami, Jamaica, Saint Maarten, Antigua, Barbados, Trinidad and Tobago, Guyana, Suriname and London (Gatwick).
+Trinidad and Tobago’s national airline, Caribbean Airlines, serves Toronto, New York, Miami, Jamaica, Saint Maarten, Antigua, Barbados, Trinidad and Tobago, Guyana and Suriname.
 International and regional airlines that fly to Trinidad and Tobago include American Airlines, British Airways, Caribbean Airlines, United Airlines, West Jet, JetBlue, LIAT and several charter flight companies.
-International flights are also available direct from Tobago’s ANR Robinson International Airport. http://www.tntairports.com/
+International flights are also available direct from Tobago’s ANR Robinson International Airport. www.tntairports.com/

 British Airways...........
 1-(800) 247-9297